prvdmwrong/prvdmwrong/docs/tutorials/providers.md

   physics.
 - `:render` is ran every `RunService.RenderStepped`.
 Notably, this lifecycle event only runs on the client.

+??? tip "`:init` can return promises"

+    If you return a promise, Oh My Prvd will wait for the promise to resolve.
+Anything with an `:andThen` method and an `:awaitStatus` method will be picked up by Oh My Prvd.

 In order to maintain this pattern, be sure to set up your provider in the `:init` method (or earlier; just in the module itself).
 By the time `:start`